Krasa35/CV_road_objects_counter/README.md

 - `output`: Includes outputs ideal and developed during the project making.
 - `main.py`: The main script that finds the best machine learning model and prints the results.
 - `requirements.txt`: Lists all required Python packages to run the project.

+>**Note:** The project is designed to be run in a Python 3.8 environment.
+Ensure that you have the correct version of Python installed.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.